 - Possible Tax consequences if you owe money that you haven’t paid back.

 - If you don’t pay back your loan, the interest can cut into your death benefit.

 - Although low, you will be charged interest that will typically range somewhere between 5-9% on your loan.

 - In some situations, your policy may not pay out a death benefit if you don’t pay back your policy loan.

 Policy Loan Bottom Line

 If you have any questions about life insurance we’d love to help.
 At Life Insurance Blog, we’re a licensed independent broker who offer over 60 top rated companies to shoppers looking for the best life insurance deals.
 We can help you get the best policy for your specific situation.
-Get started today with a life insurance quote and compare rates instantly.
-Please visit our Life Insurance Rates by Age page to learn more about rates and sample quotes.

 If you’re not sure where to begin, give us a call.
 Our agents provide a free, no-pressure, educational approach to life insurance.
 We’ll compare dozens of the top companies in minutes to show you your most affordable options.
 Toll Free: (888) 411-1329